Recordbooks

-Record keeping is a vital life skills taught through 4-H. It helps 4-H members develop goals and then see if those goals were met at the end of the year.
-It also, helps record your history with 4-H, such as your leadership, the cool community service projects you assisted with, the workshops you participated in and those that you taught.
+Record keeping is a vital life skill taught through 4-H. It helps 4-H members develop goals and then see if those goals were met at the end of the year.
+It also helps record your history with 4-H, such as your leadership, community service projects, and workshops you participated in or taught.

-Record keeping can be fun, because it is something that you can create that works best for you.
-It can be a calendar on the wall, a notebook, or you can use your computer.
-Any way is great, as you start recording your experiences.
+Record keeping can be fun, because it is something that you create!
+It can be a calendar on the wall, a notebook, or your computer.
+Whatever works best for you!

 The 4-H recordbook is an organized presentation of what you have learned and accomplished in 4-H. When accurately kept and carefully assembled, it is a useful tool for determining your own progress and personal growth.
 The recordbooks document knowledge, attitudes and skills that have been learned.
 They relate the experiences in leadership, citizenship and community service that have been shared.